Jmelwood/deck-of-cards-postman-tests/README.md

 ## Prerequisites

-- Postman (last tested with version 8.11.1)
+- Postman (last tested with version 10.19.5)
-- Node.js (last tested with version LTS 14.17.5)
+- Node.js (last tested with version LTS 18.18.2)
-- Newman (last tested with version 5.2.4)
+- Newman (last tested with version 6.0.0) - install via NPM

 ## How to run tests